bhardwajRahul/telegram_link_summarizer_agent/README.md

 *   **Link Summarization:** Extracts content from URLs (webpages, PDFs, Twitter/X, LinkedIn posts) and provides summaries.
 *   **Robust YouTube Support:** Handles YouTube links using a fallback strategy:
-    1. Attempts extraction using `yt-dlp`.
+    1. Attempts extraction of video description using a `requests` and `BeautifulSoup` based scraper (primary).
-    2. If needed, fetches transcript via `youtube-transcript-api`.
+    2. If needed, falls back to `yt-dlp` for description.
+    3. Fetches transcript via `youtube-transcript-api`.
-    3. If needed, fetches description via YouTube Data API v3.
+    4. If description is still missing, fetches description via YouTube Data API v3.
-    4. If all YouTube methods fail, falls back to generic web extraction (Tavily).
+    5. If all YouTube-specific methods fail to get content, falls back to generic web extraction (Tavily) for the page.
 *   **LLM Routing:** Uses a BAML LLM function (`RouteRequest`) to determine the type of link (Webpage, PDF, Twitter, LinkedIn, Unsupported).
 *   **Web Search/Extraction:** Uses Tavily for standard webpage content extraction.
 *   **PDF Support:** Can process and summarize PDF documents found at URLs.